What can I put in my bin?

 Where does my recycling go?

 Our waste collection vehicles have two separate sections; one for food recycling which is collected every week and the other for either mixed recycling or rubbish which are collected fortnightly on alternating weeks.
-This means that we have half as many vehicles on the road which helps to reduce carbon
+This means that we have half as many vehicles on the road which helps to reduce traffic levels and carbon emissions.

 - Glass bottles and jars